Relocation with a child

 You're remarrying and your new partner lives in another state

-When proper procedures are not followed, families can face serious consequences.
-For example, if you move a child across state lines without the other parent's consent or court approval, the other parent may apply to court to have the child returned.
-This can result in costly legal proceedings, disruption to the child's life, and damage to your parenting relationship.
-In some cases, courts may view unauthorised relocation as a breach of parenting orders, which could negatively affect custody arrangements moving forward.
+In some circumstances where procedures are not followed, families may experience various consequences.
+For example, where a child is moved across state lines without the other parent's consent or court approval, the other parent may apply to court to have the child returned.
+This may result in legal proceedings, disruption to the child's life, and effects on the parenting relationship.
+In some cases, courts may view unauthorised relocation as a breach of parenting orders, which may be relevant to custody arrangements going forward.

 What to consider